dartmouth-cs98/project-22f-cash-stream/README.md

 Back End:
 * Superfluid SDK Core: [Superfluid](https://docs.superfluid.finance/superfluid/) is a smart contract framework on EVM that enables money streaming.
-It provides a [SDK core](https://docs.superfluid.finance/superfluid/developers/sdk-core), a JS/TS wrapper library that enables Front End developers to use Superfluid without prior Solidity experience.
+It provides a [SDK core](https://docs.superfluid.finance/superfluid/developers/sdk-core), a JS/TS wrapper library that enables developers to use Superfluid without prior Solidity experience.
 * GraphQL: GraphQL is a data query language we use to interact with blockchain to retrieve data.

 ## Setup